Robert F. Kennedy Jr., West approved for ballot in Wisconsin after attempts to oust them fail

 Republican members of the commission pushed to grant Kennedy his wish to no longer be on the ballot after he suspended his campaign last week and endorsed Trump.
 But the commission deadlocked under opposition from Democrats who pointed to Wisconsin state law that says once a candidate has filed for office, they must remain on the ballot unless they die.

-“We know Trump and Kennedy are playing games," Democratic elections commission member Mark Thompson said.
+“We know Trump and Kennedy are playing games," Democratic elections commission member Mark Thomsen said.
 "Whatever games they’re playing, they have to play them with Kennedy on the ballot.”

 Republican commissioner Don Millis said he struggled with the state law requiring candidates to be on the ballot once they have filed.
 After his motion to remove Kennedy failed on a 3-3 vote, Millis and one other Republican commissioner sided with all three Democrats in voting to place Kennedy, West and De la Cruz on the ballot as independents.